Oeno (ship): History

 In November 1824, the crew on the boat began whaling in the South Pacific Ocean (According to William Cary, who was on the boat at the time).
 By March 17, 1825, the crew had captured eight whales and used 150 barrels.

 Pitcairn Islands

 On January 26, 1824, George Worth, while sailing in the boat, discovered an island in the Pitcairn Islands.
-He named it Oeno Island, named after the boat.
+He named it Oeno Island after the boat.

 Wreck

 At approximately 2:AM on April 14, 1825, the boat crashed into a reef at Vatoa in Fiji.
 Only one person survived the crash, William Cary.
 The rest of the crew and the boat was massacred and killed by the Fijians in 1827.
 Shortly after returning to the United States, Cary claimed the ship was destroyed by the Natives at Vatoa.